 https://lnkd.in/dFEc3zPH.

-completely open source.
+It's completely open source.
 You should take it for a spin and while at it kindly star the repo and drop comments.

 Overall, I believe that app monitoring is a crucial aspect of software development and should be given the attention it deserves.